Political violence in Turkey (1976–1980): Background

-The elections of 1977 had no winner.
-Demirel at first continued the coalition with the Nationalist Front, but in 1978, Ecevit came to power again with the help of some deputies who had changed party.
+The elections of 1977 had no clear winner, as CHP didn't have a majority to form a government, and the right-wing parties all had to work together to form another coalition.
+Demirel at first continued the coalition with the Nationalist Front, but in 1978, Ecevit came to power again with the help of defectors from the AP, in a controversial event called the Güneş Motel Incident.
 In 1979, Demirel once again became prime minister.
 At the end of the 1970s, Turkey was in an unstable situation with unsolved economic and social problems and facing large strike actions and partial paralysis of parliamentary politics (the Grand National Assembly of Turkey was unable to elect a president during the six months preceding the coup).
 Since 1969, proportional representation had made it difficult for one party to achieve a parliamentary majority.
-The interests of the industrial bourgeoisie, who were economically dominant, were opposed by other social classes, such as smaller industrialists, traders, rural notables and landlords, whose interests did not always coincide among themselves.
+The interests of the industrial bourgeoisie, who were economically dominant, were opposed by other social classes, such as smaller industrialists, tradesmen, rural notables and landlords, whose interests did not always coincide among themselves.
 Numerous agricultural and industrial reforms sought by parts of the upper-middle classes were blocked by others.
 The politicians seemed unable to combat the growing violence in the country.

 Sequence of events

 Unprecedented political violence erupted in Turkey in the late 1970s.
 The overall death toll of the 1970s is estimated at 5,000, with nearly ten assassinations per day.
 Most were members of left-wing and right-wing political organizations, which were then engaged in bitter fighting.
 The ultranationalist Grey Wolves, the youth organisation of the MHP, claimed they were supporting the security forces.
 According to the British Searchlight magazine, in 1978 there were 3,319 fascist attacks, in which 831 were killed and 3,121 wounded.
-In the central trial against the left-wing organization Devrimci Yol (Revolutionary Path) at Ankara Military Court, the defendants listed 5,388 political killings before the military coup.
+In the central trial against the left-wing organization Devrimci Yol (Revolutionary Path, abbreviated as DEV-YOL) at the Ankara Military Court, the defendants listed 5,388 political killings before the military coup.
 Among the victims were 1,296 right-wingers and 2,109 left-wingers.
 The others could not clearly be related.
 The 1978 Bahçelievler massacre, the 1977 Taksim Square massacre with 35 victims and the 1978 Maraş massacre with over 100 victims are some notable incidents.
 Martial law was announced following the Maraş massacre in 14 of the then 67 provinces in December 1978.
-At the time of the coup, martial law had been extended to 20 provinces.
+On the eve of the 12 September 1980 coup, martial law had been extended to 20 provinces.

 Ecevit was warned about the coming coup in June 1979 by Nuri Gündeş of the National Intelligence Organization (MİT).
 Ecevit then told his interior minister, İrfan Özaydınlı, who then told Sedat Celasun, one of the five generals who would lead the coup.
 The deputy undersecretary of the MİT, Nihat Yıldız, was demoted to the London consulate and replaced by a lieutenant general as a result.